Restream/reindexer/cpp_src/server/contrib/server.md

   centroids_count?: integer
   // Raduis for filtering vectors by metric in queries radius?: number
+  // Quantization config.
+Supported only for HNSW-index
+  quantization_config: {
+    // Type of the quantization.
+Currently, only 8-bit scalar quantization is supported quantization_type?: enum[scalar_quantization_8_bit]
+    // Quantile used to determine the clipping range for vector components during quantization.
+The value is automatically computed based on vector dimensionality.
+Changing it is recommended only if you understand the distribution of vector values and need to tune recall quantile?: number
+    // Number of vectors sampled from the index to estimate the min/max range (with quantile clipping) used for quantization sample_size?: integer //default: 20000
+    // Minimum number of vectors in the index required to trigger background quantization quantization_threshold?: integer //default: 100000 }
   // Embedding configuration
   embedding: {
     // Upsert embedding configuration